 3.3.
 Participation in Grain SA Regional and Executive Management Meetings

-Dr Smith has attended all the Executive Management Meetings, as well as the Grain SA annual congress at Bothaville on 8 and 9 March.
-He also attended NAMPO from 16 to 19 May; a special CA exhibition was done at the Grain SA members hall.
+Dr Smith has attended all the Executive Management Meetings, as well as the Grain SA annual congress at Bothaville on 7 and 8 March 2018.

 3.4.
 Grain SA and Argentinian collaboration